nika-doroshkevich/KSiS_Labs/README.md

 ### Lab 4 :incoming_envelope:

-The program that implements the functions of the SMTP client
+The program that implements the functions of the SMTP client.